reinert/devfest2014/README.md

-GWT App for DevFest NE 2014 / Aracaju-Brazil
+Sample GWT App for DevFest NE 2014 / Aracaju-Brazil
 ====================

+A simple twitter application made upon some of the best features of GWT.

 Features
 -------------